movingpictures83/ClusterPathways/README.md

 # Language: Python
 # Input: TXT
 # Output: TXT
-# Tested with: PluMA 1.0, Python 3.6
+# Tested with: PluMA 1.1, Python 3.6
+# Dependency: Pathway-Tools Database

 PluMA plugin to take a cluster of taxa and search reactions from the PathwayTools database (Karp et al, 2015) for taxa in the cluster.
 It returns pathways in TXT format.